The 6 Best Countries to Incorporate a Company for Your Online Business

 There are two fundamental aspects you must take into consideration.

-The company incorporation request costs €190 (in addition, the providers apply a fee of €20/€30).
+The company incorporation request costs €190 (additionally, the providers apply a fee of €20/€30).
 The Register of Companies usually processes it within a single working day.

 Opening a bank account in Estonia

-After establishing your company in Estonia, you must proceed with the opening of a bank account.
+Once you set up a company in Estonia, you must proceed with opening a bank account.
 The most used Estonian banks are LHV Pank and Swedbank.

-Note: the opening of an account with “traditional” banks must be carried out by the administrator of the company.
-He/she will have to physically go to the branch to sign the contract and present the documents.
+Note: only company administrators can open an account with traditional banks.
+They must physically go to the branch to sign the contract and present the documents.

 Do You Want to Open a Bank Account Without Going to Estonia?

-Choosing the best country to open a company depends on many variables.
+Choosing the best country to set up a company depends on many variables.
 The right mix can define the perfect solution for your online business abroad as a digital nomad and international entrepreneur.
+Therefore, you must consider all the economic, tax, and legal aspects to determine the most suitable incorporation country.

 But I obviously do not want to pay taxes in Italy due to its ridiculous tax system.